gSchool/galvanize-bookshelf/4_user_authentication.md

 # User Authentication

 In this assignment, you'll build an authentication system for your RESTful, database-driven, HTTP server.
-_NOTE_ the tests assume you're using JWT to encode a token and using the cookie mechanism for the transfer of said token.
+* the tests assume you're using JWT to encode a token and using the cookie mechanism for the transfer of said token.

 ## Routes